marcoshanono35-dot/Cfreds-Hacking-Case/README.md

 ## 30. How many files are actually reported to be deleted by the file system?

-For the sake of saving time, here I used Autopsy (found here: https://www.autopsy.com/download/) to get the number of deleted files instantly, the answer is **365**
+For the sake of saving time, here I used Autopsy (found here: https://www.autopsy.com/download/) to get the number of deleted files instantly, the answer is **365**<br>
 <img src="image/q30-cfreds.png" alt="deleted items" width="500" /> <br>

 ## 31. Perform an Anti-Virus check.
 Are there any viruses on the computer?

-After mounting the drive with FTK Imager's built-in mounting tool and scanning it with Malwarebytes (free version) there were 15 hits on the filesystem, so yes, there are viruses on the computer.
+After mounting the drive with FTK Imager's built-in mounting tool and scanning it with Malwarebytes (free version) there were 15 hits on the filesystem, so yes, there are viruses on the computer.<br>
 <img src="image/q31-cfreds.png" alt="virus scan" width="500" /> <br>